 - 12x Hilton Honors points: At participating hotels in the Hilton portfolio.

-- 6x Hilton Honors points: At U.S. restaurants, flights booked directly with airlines or at amextravel.com and car rentals booked directly from certain car rental companies.
+- 6x Hilton Honors points: At U.S. gas stations, on U.S. purchases for shipping, on wireless telephone services purchased directly from U.S. service providers, on flights booked directly with airlines or with Amex Travel, on car rentals booked directly from select rental car companies, and at U.S. restaurants.

 - 3x Hilton Honors points: On all other eligible purchases.